 The Nottingham Awards 2017

-Nominations are now open for the Nottingham Awards 2017.
+Nominations are now closed for the Nottingham Awards 2017.
+This year the Awards are sponsored by Goose Fair events team The Mellors Group

 People who are eligible to receive a Nottingham Award should not have received a major award for their contribution to the city (such as MBE or similar UK award).